Updated 12/3/2019:

 Above: Fun on the work bench.

 Above: The socket and clamp for the BA-1293 bias battery in an RT-77A.
 The RT-77 used a hard-wired battery.
-(The larger diameter contact is grounded.)
+(The larger diameter + contact is grounded, the -4.5V goes to the smaller socket connector.)

 I had previously built replacement bias batteries for that application; I used three 1.5 volt AAAA cells from an ordinary 9 volt Duracell battery.
 Left in series via the spot-welded stainless steel jumper straps, they make a good replacement battery of -4.5 volts.
 A bit of heat-shrink tubing or tape, and a salvaged battery connector, it fits in the original battery holder.
 That battery will last for years – the shelf life of the cells.
 Improvise, adapt, overcome.